larskanis/eventbox/README.md

 Arguments of async, sync and yield calls can be prefixed by a `€` sign.
 This marks them as to be passed through as reference, instead of being copied.
 A `€`-variable is wrapped and protected within the event scope, but unwrapped when passed to action or external scope.
-It can be called within the event scope by {Eventbox::ExternalObject#send_async}.
+It can be called within the event scope by {Eventbox::ExternalObject#send}.

 In addition there are accessor methods usable as known from ordinary ruby objects: {Eventbox.attr_reader attr_reader},  {Eventbox.attr_writer attr_writer} and  {Eventbox.attr_accessor attr_accessor}.
 They allow thread-safe access to instance variables.